1991 Kansas City Chiefs season

 The Kansas City Chiefs season was the franchise's 22nd season in the National Football League and 32nd overall.
 They failed to improve on their 11–5 record from 1990 and finished with a 10–6 record.
 Compared to the Chiefs' 1990 campaign, Steve DeBerg’s consistency had dropped.
-The running game made up for lost time as Christian Okoye ran for 1,031 yards for the season, Barry Word was productive, and rookie Harvey Williams was outstanding in limited playing time.
+The running game made up for lower passing production as Christian Okoye ran for 1,031 yards for the season, Barry Word was productive, and rookie Harvey Williams was outstanding in limited playing time.
 The Chiefs defeated their division rival, the Los Angeles Raiders in the Wild Card round, resulting in the franchise's first playoff victory since Super Bowl IV in 1970.
 The next week, the Chiefs lost to the Buffalo Bills in the divisional playoffs.

 The season began on July 27 when Jan Stenerud, the hero of Super Bowl IV, was inducted into the Pro Football Hall of Fame.

-But the Chiefs rebounded to win four straight games, including an October 7 game in which the Chiefs trounced the Buffalo Bills 33–6.
+The Chiefs opened the regular season with one win and two losses in their first three games, but rebounded to win the next four games, including an October 7 game in which the Chiefs trounced the Buffalo Bills 33–6.
 It was the Chiefs' first home Monday Night Football game since 1983.
 On October 13, The Chiefs blasted the Miami Dolphins 42–7 as Christian Okoye ran for 153 yards.

 On December 22, the Chiefs won 27–21 against the Raiders.
-The victory gave the Chiefs a home playoff game against the team; a loss would have meant playing in Los Angeles again the following week.
+The victory gave the Chiefs a home playoff game against the Raiders; a loss would have meant playing in Los Angeles again the following week.
 It was the first playoff game in Kansas City in 20 years.
-The Chiefs 10–6 victory over the Raiders in the playoffs was the franchise's first postseason victory since the merger.
+The Chiefs 10–6 victory over the Raiders in the playoffs was the franchise's first postseason victory since the AFL-NFL merger.

-Quarterback Steve DeBerg completed 14 of 20 passes for 227 yards and 2 touchdowns.
-Barry Word rushed for 152 yards, and J. J. Birden caught 8 passes for 188 yards and 2 touchdowns.
-During the game, the Chiefs didn't have to punt and held the ball for almost 40 minutes.
+Quarterback Steve DeBerg completed 14 of 20 passes for 227 yards and two touchdowns.
+Barry Word rushed for 152 yards, and J. J. Birden caught eight passes for 188 yards and two touchdowns.
+During the game, the Chiefs didn't have to punt and held possession of the ball for almost 40 minutes.